 Thailand is an amazing place to travel – but what should you do when you’re in Thailand?
 Here’s some of my personal favourites…

-But one of the questions I get asked most about is what I’d recommend doing in Thailand – sure I’ve put together my Thailand Mini Guide about where to visit but I’ve not really posted about what to do.
+One of the questions I get asked most about is what I’d recommend doing in Thailand – sure I’ve put together my Thailand Mini Guide about where to visit but I’ve not really posted about what to do.
 Sure I mentioned a few thing in my post on Budgeting For A Month In Thailand but I didn’t really go into too much detail.

 So I grabbed a bottle of Chang and racked my brain, the result is my Ultimate Thailand Bucket List…